night-ice-ball/AHuber/readme.md

 *   **Simplified Efficiency:** Previous efficient architectures often rely on simple statistical aggregation or linear decomposition.
 While fast, this limits their capacity to explicitly model deep, evolving system dynamics and long-range dependencies across variables.

-**AHuber solves this by introducing an Attention-based "Dual-Pathway Mechanism":**
+**AHuber solves this by introducing an Attention-based Dual-Pathway Mechanism:**

 AHuber avoids all-to-all attention by using a learnable **Global Hub** vector.
 It employs a State-Detail Decoupling strategy: